 Castor and Pollux Natural Ultramix Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-The Castor and Pollux Natural Ultramix product line includes six dry dog foods, five claimed to meet AAFCO nutrient profiles for adult maintenance and one recipe for growth.
+The Castor and Pollux Natural Ultramix product line includes two dry dog foods, each claimed to meet AAFCO nutrient profiles for adult maintenance.

 The following is a list of recipes available at the time of this review.